Zetaphor/ztube/README.md

 - **Local-first**: SQLite at `~/.config/ztube/ztube.db` (auto‑migrates from project root if present).
 - **LibRedirect**: Open `freetube://` links directly in ZTube.
 See `LIBREDIRECT_SETUP.md`.

+### Download

+Downloads for Linux (AppImage) and Windows can be found on [the releases page](https://github.com/Zetaphor/ztube/releases).

+**Note that the I only test the Linux releases.
+The Windows builds are completely automated and provided as a courtesy with no guarantee of functionality.**

 ### Use ZTube
 1) Install dependencies (first run)
 ```bash